Painless Tooth Extraction

 - Do not rinse vigorously or spit for at least 24 hours.

-- You can rinse gently a few times a day with warm salty water after 24 hours.
+- You can rinse gently a few times a day with warm salt water after 24 hours.

 - Avoid strenuous exercise, hot foods & drinks for the rest of the day to minimize bleeding.